IJN-Shalma/Quarkus-Tests/README.md

 # Quarkus Tests
-Project to test Quarkus and Docker images
+Project to test Quarkus, Docker images and Firebase Auth

 ## How to run
 In root folder, open new shell and execute